-The delivered finger length is 8.5 mm (L in the drawing below).
+The delivered finger length is 49 mm (L in the drawing below).
 If custom fingers are required, they can be made to fit the gripper according to the dimensions (mm)[inch] shown below.
-Use M4x8mm screws and 1 Nm torque to attach the fingers.
+The needed screws are M4x8mm (use 3 Nm tightening torque):